manacho14/CLASH/README.md

 # Multiband galaxy morphologies for CLASH: a convolutional neural network transferred from CANDELS

-This repository was made to reproduce results of our paper titled [Multiband galaxy morphologies for CLASH: a convolutional neural network transferred from CANDELS](https://arxiv.org/abs/1810.07857) (currently accepted to Publications of the Astronomical Society of the Pacific (PASP))
+This repository was made to reproduce results of our paper titled [Multiband galaxy morphologies for CLASH: a convolutional neural network transferred from CANDELS](https://arxiv.org/abs/1810.07857) (currently accepted to Publications of the Astronomical Society of the Pacific)

 ### Prerequisites